 - Hermit crab shells including baby sizes will be available for purchase from Ken Lipe

-- Food, Hermit Crab Common Species poster, event t-shirt from The Crab Street Journal store will be available for purchase
+- Food, Hermit Crab Common Species poster, Pop Socket, event t-shirt from The Crab Street Journal store will be available for purchase

 9am to 5pm:

 Official Opening of the First Annual International Crab Con.
-Coffee and Donuts served.
+Coffee and Donuts available.
 Announcements and late registration will be outside the room for those who still need to pick up their packets or those just coming for the day. $5 per person at the door gives entrance to the talks and marketplace all day.
 Kids under 12 free admission.

 Free time / marketplace shopping time.